w3f/polkadot-wiki/docs/learn/learn-opengov.md

 Let's take the example that you would like to increase the active validator count to 1000.

 - You [submit a preimage](../maintain/maintain-guides-opengov.md#submitting-a-preimage) with the call that sets number of validators to 1000.
+Note that the call must be of the form `whitelist.dispatchWhitelistedCallWhithPreimage(call)`.
+Failing to do so will result in your whitelisted call being rejected.
 - You could directly submit this to Root track or go through the whitelisting process with the Technical Fellowship.
 If whitelisted your proposal will take less time to be voted on and enacted, than choosing thr Root track.